Robert Cassilly (politician): Tenure

 In April 2021, Cassilly opted not to run for re-election to a third term to the Maryland Senate, instead filing to run for Harford County executive.
 He defeated rival Billy Boniface in the Republican primary on July 19, 2022, and later defeated Democratic nominee Blane Miller III in the general election on November 8.
 Cassilly was sworn in as county executive on December 5.

+Cassilly is running for a second term as county executive in 2026.
+He faces a primary challenge from Howard County Council president Patrick Vincenti.
+Maryland Matters has described the Republican primary as a schism between personalities and factions within the county Republican Party rather than substantive differences between candidates, with Vincenti representing an old-style "Main Street" Republican and Cassilly having a harder conservative edge.